-3.2.3.
+3.3.
 Connection charges

-Use of system tariffs are, however, not the only way through which generators contribute to the costs of providing a transmission network.
-The structure and level of connection charges also determines how much of the costs are covered by generators and how much is socialised.
+Use of system tariffs are, however, not the only way through which generators contribute to the costs of providing a transmission system.

+As discussed above, the structure and level of connection charges also determines how much of the costs are covered by generators and how much is socialised.

 Table 3.2 below shows the different approaches to connection charges applied today in different European countries.
-Our summary is based on the information in the ENTSO-E 2014 tariff synthesis and we note differs slightly from the classification that has been provided in previous ACER monitoring reports.
+Our summary is based on the information in the ENTSO-E 2014 tariff synthesis and we note differs slightly from the classification that has been provided in previous ACER tariff monitoring reports.